A topic from the subject of Analysis in Chemistry.

 Overview

 Atomic absorption spectroscopy (AAS) is a quantitative analytical technique used to determine the concentration of specific elements in a sample.
-It is based on the principle that atoms absorb electromagnetic radiation at specific wavelengths characteristic of the element.
+It is based on the principle that free atoms in the gaseous state absorb electromagnetic radiation at specific wavelengths characteristic of the element.
+The amount of absorption is directly proportional to the concentration of the element in the sample.

-• AAS is highly sensitive and can detect trace metals down to parts per billion or even trillion.
+• AAS is highly sensitive and can detect trace metals down to parts per billion or even trillion levels.

-• It is also versatile and can be used to analyze a wide variety of samples, including solids, liquids, and gases.
+• It is versatile and can be used to analyze a wide variety of samples, including solids, liquids, and gases.
+These samples must be first dissolved or digested into a solution suitable for analysis.

 • AAS involves three main steps: